YuyuChen-UW/pmerge/README.md

 # The generalized mean method for independent p-values with exponent being 0
 pmean(p = P, r = 0, dependence = "I")

-# The order statistic method for arbitrarily dependent p-values
+# The order statistic method for arbitrarily dependent p-values using the first order statistic
 porder(p = P, k=1)

 # The Hommel method for arbitrarily dependent p-values